Charcoal-SE/userscripts/fire/README.md

 - Provided you [have authorized metasmoke](https://metasmoke.erwaysoftware.com/authentication/status) to cast flags from your account _and_ the configuration setting for flagging is enabled:
   - When you submit `spam` feedback, the post will _also_ be flagged as "spam" on the SE network.
   - When you submit `rude` feedback, the post will _also_ be flagged as "rude/abusive" on the SE network.
-  - Those buttons will still work for providing feedback when the configureation setting for flagging is disabled.
+  - Those buttons will still work for providing feedback when the configuration setting for flagging is disabled.
 - The popup modal's blur can be toggled with <kbd>B</kbd>
 - The popup can be closed by pressing <kbd>Esc</kbd>, clicking outside of the popup, or clicking the `[Close]` button at the top-right of the popup.